brettneese/messiah-aws/readme.md

 There's were a lot of use of the symbol "handler" while building this, and calling it [Handel](https://en.wikipedia.org/wiki/George_Frideric_Handel)would've been too confusing.

+#### What's the license?
+MIT
 #### This is awesome and I want more?

 I live in west LA and happy to chat about your AWS/Serverless needs.
 Take a peak at my [resume](brett@neese.rocks) or contact me at <brett@neese.rocks>.

 ### Acknowledgements

-Special thanks to [@mnaughto](https://github.com/mnaughto) for helping me throught the initial prototype of this (and the name), and for our company, [HBK Engineering](https://hbkengineering.com), for sponsoring the development time.
+Special thanks to [@mnaughto](https://github.com/mnaughto) for helping me through the initial prototype of this (and the name), and for our company, [HBK Engineering](https://hbkengineering.com), for sponsoring the development time.
 We do lots of cool mapping things - if you'd like to hear more about our team, feel free to [reach out](mailto:hi@hbkapps.com).

 ### ToDo